An Interview with Erik D'Alessandro, Healthcare Account Manager

 How well did your Utica College experience prepare you for this job?

-My experience in the MS – Health Care Administration program at Utica College really prepared me perfectly for this job.
+My experience in the Master's – Health Care Administration program at Utica College really prepared me perfectly for this job.
 I use my UC experience every day!
 The HCA program has a very high "application rate" – i.e. the theory I learned was always put in real-life context which makes it easy to transfer these skills to my job.

 What part of this job do you personally find most satisfying/challenging?